santiago-sanitation-systems/Santiago.jl/README.md

 # Santiago.jl

-A Julia package to generate approperiate sanitation system options.
+`Santiago` (SANitation sysTem Alternative GeneratOr) is a Julia package to generate appropriate sanitation system options.
 It is able to
-- assess the approperiateness of a technology in a given context;
 - find all possible systems given a set of sanitation technologies;
+- assess the appropriateness of a technology in a given context;
+- assess the overall appropriateness of a sanitation system in a given context;
-- calculate (optionally stochastic) the mass flows for each system for total `phosphor`, total `nitrogen`, `totalsolids`, and `water`;
+- calculate (optionally with uncertainly quantification) the massflows for each system for total `phosphor`, total `nitrogen`, `totalsolids`, and `water`;
 - select a desired number of diverse but appropriate systems.